-You might be tempted to store your coffee powder in a refrigerator in a normal sealable container.
+You might be tempted to store your coffee powder in a refrigerator in a normal seal-able container.
 Do NOT attempt to do so unless you want your coffee to lose its taste.
-Coffee is comparable to a common house hold product – baking soda.
-It is hydroscopic, meaning it absorbs moisture and where else can one find moisture in the kitchen besides the sink if not the fridge.
+Coffee is comparable to a common household product – baking soda.
+It is hygroscopic, meaning it absorbs moisture and where else can one find moisture in the kitchen beside the sink if not the fridge.

 In addition to that, it also absorbs the smell of other things in the fridge and I’m pretty sure you do not want your coffee smelling like your leftovers.

 The question that we have to answer now is, how we store our coffee powder.
 At the back of your mind, your goal when storing ground coffee should be one thing.
 To preserve its freshness and by extension its taste and flavor.
 The greatest negative factors in storing ground coffee are light, air, moisture, and heat.
 By storing ground coffee in an opaque container that is airtight, you can avoid these negative factors.

 First, the coffee powder has to be kept in a double wrap sealable package.
 This is a preliminary step to keep out moisture and light.